 We will start at the cylinder head end of the manifold, as that is where the exhaust gasses first enter the manifold.
-We design all of our head flanges in house and have them Water Jet cut from 10mm 304 Stainless steel.
-We do this as it allows for increased accuracy over traditional laser cutting, it also creates a smoother edge than laser cutting.
+We design all of our head flanges in-house and have them Fiber Laser cut from 10mm thick 304 Stainless steel.
 We use 304 Stainless Steel for the full construction of our manifold to prevent corrosion.
 As the head flanges are welded they have a tendency to shrink.
 We take this into account in our design so that it still fits well.
 Importantly aligning with the ports correctly.
-The common short cut to this is to use dramatically oversize mounting holes to account for the shrinkage.
+The common shortcut to this is to use dramatically oversize mounting holes to account for the shrinkage.
 The issue here is that the flange will move around during mounting and not align with the exhaust ports correctly.

 The Primary pipes are the tubes that go between the head flange and the turbo flange, Common practice is to weld the primary tube to the face of the manifold as virtually all our competitors do.
 Our method is to use a stub.
 This stub is a short piece of tube, which is pushed through the flange and welded front and back to create a super-strong base to support the turbo.
 The stub is how we tackle the problem of transitioning an oval exhaust port to a round tube.
 The below picture shows before and after welding.
 We of course port and flatten the flange after this process to ensure the best possible gas flow, along with a flat mounting face.
 This is a process that to the untrained eye is difficult to spot, you will generally know if a brand does this or not, because they will shout about it.